pospi/jschema.binding/README.md

 - `eraseState(key)`<br />
 	Deletes a state previous saved with `saveState()`.
 - `revertToState(key)`<br />
 	Reverts a record to one of its previously saved states.
 Note that this does not remove the state or perform any kind of 'undo stack' operation, all prior saved states will persist.
+Any changes to the record will fire as usual.
 - `getPrevious(attribute, since)`<br />
 	Retrieve a particular attribute from before the last change using dot notation, or from a particular point in time (previously stored by `saveState()`) if `since` is specified.
 - `getPreviousAttributes(since)`<br />